MohamadAlipourLangouri/Directory_Sort/README.md

 # Directory_orginizer
-##### this is a project to sort your directories into the files which creates based on their extensions.
+##### this is a project to sort your directories into the folders which creates based on their extensions.